-Wow, it’s time to buy tickets for the September Refactor in Auckland!
+We’re heading in to summer, and it’s time to buy tickets for the last Refactor event of the year!
 We’re at Warren & Mahoney studio in Wynyard Quarter.
 Read on to learn more or grab your ticket now!

 Warren & Mahoney Architects